Skip to main content

 export const sceneEntries: SceneEntry[] = [

 // ...
-15 more scenes
+11 more scenes

 ];

-Scene Components Use Narration Data
+Scene Components Use Project Data

-Individual scene components import narration.json directly and render the renderedText:
+Individual scene components import project.json directly:

-import narrationData from '../../narration.json';
+import project from '../../project.json';

-export const AboutDappJak: React.FC<SceneComponentProps> = ({
+export const TheProblem: React.FC<SceneComponentProps> = ({ textOpacity }) => {

 return (